jtkovacs/jtkovacs.github.io/REFS/project-management.md

 - Complete, correct, unambiguous, verifiable
 - Necessary, feasible, prioritized

+Dennis et al. (2012) note that the analysis and design phases of a system implementation effort are very closely linked.
+That is, the product/s of requirements analysis are "initial designs".
+They also note that requirements are expressed first as **business requirements** (from the perspective of stakeholders, including users) and then as **system requirements** (from the perspective of developers).

 ### Gathering requirements

 Per Dennis et al. (2012), requirements may be obtained from users, domain experts, existing processes, existing documents, and competing software using the following techniques: